Rockport, Massachusetts: Geography

-The town has a total area of 45.4 sqkm, of which 18.1 sqkm is land and 27.3 sqkm, or 60.14%, is water.
+The town has an area of 45.4 sqkm, of which 18.1 sqkm is land and 27.3 sqkm, or 60.14%, is water.
 Rockport lies at the far eastern end of Cape Ann and is surrounded on three sides by water.
 There are three islands, Straitsmouth Island, Thacher Island, and Milk Island, which lie off the coast of Rockport and are part of the town.
-The town's shore is mostly rocky north of Lands End, but is somewhat less so south of there, as three of the town's six beaches are on this 1-1/4-mile stretch of shoreline.
+The town's shore is mostly rocky north of Lands End, but somewhat less so south of there, as three of the town's six beaches are on this 1-1/4-mile stretch of shoreline.
 Rockport Harbor and Old Harbor, both near the center of town, provide deeper water in which boats may dock, which provides ocean access to the fishing community.
-The town's highest point is atop Pool Hill, which is surrounded by the town forest.
+The town's highest point is atop Pool Hill, which is surrounded by forest.
 The town's other protected areas include Halibut Point State Park & Reservation, the Thacher Island National Wildlife Refuge, and the Knight Wildlife Reservation on Milk Island, as well as a smaller area just south of Halibut Point run by the Massachusetts Audubon Society.

 Rockport's only neighboring town is Gloucester.
-Rockport is approximately 20 mi east-northeast of Salem and 35 mi northeast of Boston.
-There are no highways within the town but two state routes, Route 127 and Route 127A, pass through.
-Route 127 passes from north to south, entering inland from Gloucester, passing over Great Hill before following the sea from Back Harbor to Halibut Point and then back.
-Route 127A follows the southern coast, looping around Land's End, Gap Head and the downtown area before reaching its northern terminus at Route 127.
+Rockport is about 20 mi east-northeast of Salem and 35 mi northeast of Boston.
+There are no highways in town but two state routes, Route 127 and Route 127A, pass through.
+Route 127 passes from north to south, entering inland from Gloucester and passing over Great Hill before following the sea from Back Harbor to Halibut Point and back.
+Route 127A follows the southern coast, looping around Lands End, Gap Head, and downtown before reaching its northern terminus at Route 127.

 Bus service in Rockport is provided by the Cape Ann Transportation Authority.
-Rockport is also the last station on its eponymous branch of the Newburyport/Rockport Line of the MBTA Commuter Rail, providing service along the North Shore to Boston's North Station.
-The nearest airport is the Beverly Regional Airport, with the nearest national and international service at Boston's Logan International Airport.
+Rockport is the last station on its eponymous branch of the Newburyport/Rockport Line of the MBTA Commuter Rail, providing service along the North Shore to Boston's North Station.
+The nearest airport is Beverly Regional Airport, with the nearest national and international service at Boston's Logan International Airport.